ToraKH/Mayhem/README.md

 - spaceships no longer directly die upon collision with each other (they take some damage instead)
 - added text
 - added poofs when spaceship dies

+## Newest stuff completed
+- spaceships have to wait longer to get refueled

 ## Remaining tasks
 - need to choose which music to use